APN-Pucky/mTUO/README.md

 > ./bootstrap.sh --show-libraries
 ```

-which for example with boost 1.67.
+which for example with boost 1.67 produces the output:
-0produces the output:

 ```
 The Boost libraries requiring separate building and installation are: